Surfshark Review: Quick Expert Summary

 Surfshark provides good security, has fast speeds, and allows unlimited connections, which makes it a good pick for large families.
 It also has easy-to-use apps for all major platforms, so it’s also a good choice for people who are new to VPNs.

-The provider can also access top streaming sites like BBC iPlayer and HBO Max, and it allows torrenting on all of its servers.
-Plus, it has 3,200+ servers in 100 countries, which makes it easy for most users to connect to nearby servers for fast speeds.
+The provider also works with top streaming sites like Netflix and Max, and it allows torrenting on all of its servers.
+Plus, it has servers in 100 countries, which makes it easy for most users to connect to nearby servers for fast speeds.

 In addition to industry-standard security features, Surfshark also comes with: